-Representing the Belfast LCG area of the Province, the Vice-Chairman, Mr Rice joined the Board Board of Directors in November 2016.
+Representing the Belfast LCG area of the Province, the Chairman, Mr Rice joined the Board Board of Directors in November 2016.

 The Honorary Treasurer of the Board of Directors, has held the post since January 2003 Mr Moore represents the Southern LCG area and was formerly the Southern Board APAC nominee, being first nominated in 1997.

 As Chief Executive of CPNI, Gerard represents the interests of community pharmacy contractors in Northern Ireland.
 His role is to liaise and negotiate with the Department of Health, Social Services & Public Safety, the Health & Social Care Board and other Agencies as required in relation to services, payments and terms of service and related Health & Social Care matters.
 Gerard is also responsible for the performance of the CPNI, ensuring delivery of strategic and operational objectives set by the Board and represents CPNI at the most senior levels to promote the interests of its members & community pharmacy services.
 Prior to joining CPNI, he held the post of Superintendent Pharmacist of Northern Pharmacies Ltd and is a past Chairman of the Pharmaceutical Contractors Committee.